 When and where will the next Basic Academy take place?

-The next Basic Academy will take place in Winter 2018 in Portland.
+The next Basic Academy will take place in late summer/early fall 2018.
 For a short time, Oregon advocates will be given the opportunity to register before enrollment is opened.
 Registration priority is given to Oregon participants.
 Please email firstname.lastname@example.org to be placed on a list of persons interested in learning more about upcoming sessions.

 When and where will the next Advanced Academy take place?